fluxscape/fluxscape-docs/docs/getting-started/workflow.md

 ## Building user interfaces

 Any app needs a great **User Interface**.
-In Noodl it's easy and fast to build dynamic, reactive, beautiful user interfaces using the built in UI Controls.
+In FluxScape it's easy and fast to build dynamic, reactive, beautiful user interfaces using the built in UI Controls.
 These controls are then arranged and layed out appropriately.
-Noodl contains a library of highly customizable core UI controls.
-It's also possible to extend Noodl with your own UI Controls, if needed.
+FluxScape contains a library of highly customizable core UI controls.
+It's also possible to extend FluxScape with your own UI Controls, if needed.

 <div className="ndl-video">
     <video width="100%" autoPlay muted loop src={useBaseUrl("/docs/getting-started/basic-concepts/ui-1.mp4")}/>